Managing Your ZendPHP Install Using zendphpctl

 Upgrading from previous versions

-In zendphpctl version 0.2.20, command names now use a hierarchical, nested subcommand structure.
+From zendphpctl version 0.2.20 on, command names use a hierarchical, nested subcommand structure.
 All previous command names continue to work, but we recommend updating any automation scripts to use the new commands.
-The following is a table detailing the original command names, and the new commands to utilize.
+The following is a table detailing the original command names, and the new commands to use.

 Original command name (<0.2.20) New command name (>=0.2.20)